HolmesProcessing/Holmes-Documentation/rst/components/holmes-gateway/installation.rst

   if it misses the appropriate public key (key of the source)
 - A slave gateway will reject tickets that it cannot verify or decrypt
 - Keys must be named accurately
-  - source keys must be named exactly like the corresponding source
+  - source keys must be named exactly as the corresponding source
   - organization keys must be named exactly like the corresponding organization
   - all keys must have the appropriate ``.priv`` or ``.pub`` suffix